rvijay-kumar/aap2-automation/provisioner/README.md

 ## More info on what is happening

 The `provision_lab.yml` playbook creates a work bench for each student, configures them for password authentication, and creates an inventory file for each user with their IPs and credentials.
-An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student.
-This file will be called `instructor_inventory.txt`

 What does the AWS provisioner take care of automatically?